What is a Manual Claim?

 If you get a manual claim, there are a few different things that you can do, depending on the situation:

 - Do nothing: If you agree with the claim, you can just move on.
 You can always change your mind later if you disagree with the claim.

-- Dispute the claim: If you believe the claim on your video is wrong, you can dispute it.
-Learn more about disputing a Content ID claim and monetization during Content ID disputes.
+- Dispute the claim: If you believe that the claim on your video is wrong, you can dispute it.
+Learn more about disputing a Content ID claim and monetisation during Content ID disputes.